lepture/authlib/docs/flask/2/openid-connect.rst

 Hybrid Flow
 ------------

-Hybrid flow is a mix of the code flow and implicit flow.
-You only need to implement the authorization endpoint part, token endpoint will be handled by Authorization Code Flow.
+The Hybrid flow is a mix of code flow and implicit flow.
+You only need to implement the authorization endpoint part, as token endpoint will be handled by Authorization Code Flow.

 OpenIDHybridGrant is a subclass of OpenIDImplicitGrant, so the missing methods